Direct Rendering Manager: History

 In October 2008 the Linux kernel 2.6.27 brought a major source code reorganization, prior to some significant upcoming changes.
 The DRM source code tree was moved to its own source directory /drivers/gpu/drm/ and the different drivers were moved into their own subdirectories.
 Headers were also moved into a new /include/drm directory.

 The increasing complexity of video memory management led to several approaches to solving this issue.
 The first attempt was the Translation Table Maps (TTM) memory manager, developed by Thomas Hellstrom (Tungsten Graphics) in collaboration with Emma Anholt (Intel) and Dave Airlie (Red Hat).
 TTM was proposed for inclusion into mainline kernel 2.6.25 in November 2007, and again in May 2008, but was ditched in favor of a new approach called Graphics Execution Manager (GEM).
-GEM was first developed by Keith Packard and Emma Anholt from Intel as simpler solution for memory management for their i915 driver.
+GEM was first developed by Keith Packard and Emma Anholt from Intel as a simpler solution for memory management for their i915 driver.
 GEM was well received and merged into the Linux kernel version 2.6.28 released in December 2008.
 Meanwhile, TTM had to wait until September 2009 to be finally merged into Linux 2.6.31 as a requirement of the new Radeon KMS DRM driver.

 With memory management in place to handle buffer objects, DRM developers could finally add to the kernel the already finished API and code to do mode setting.
 This expanded API is what is called Kernel Mode-setting (KMS) and the drivers which implement it are often referred to as KMS drivers.
 In March 2009, KMS was merged into the Linux kernel version 2.6.29, along with KMS support for the i915 driver.
-The KMS API have been exposed to user space programs since libdrm 2.4.3.
+The KMS API has been exposed to user space programs since libdrm 2.4.3.
 The userspace X.Org DDX driver for Intel graphics cards was also the first to use the new GEM and KMS APIs.
 KMS support for the radeon DRM driver was added to Linux 2.6.31 release of September 2009.
 The new radeon KMS driver used the TTM memory manager but exposed GEM-compatible interfaces and ioctls instead of TTM ones.